-First Offense: Confiscation of tobacco product.
-Principal/Student conference, detention, in-school suspension, or 1- 3 days out-of-school suspension.
-Subsequent Offense: Confiscation of tobacco product.
+First Offense: Confiscation of prohibited product.
+Principal/Student conference, detention, in-school suspension, or 1-3 days out-of-school suspension.
+Subsequent Offen se: Confiscation of prohibited product.
 In-school suspension or 1-10 days out-of-school suspension.

-Truancy (see Board policy JEDA) - Absence from school without the knowledge and consent of parents/guardians and/or the school administration; excessive non-justifiable absences, even with the consent of parents/guardians.
+Truancy or Tardiness (see Board policy JEDA) - Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time class or school begins, as determined by the district.

 First Offense: Principal/Student conference, detention, or 1-3 days in-school suspension.
-Subsequent Offense: Detention or 3-10 days in-school suspension.
+Subsequent Offense: Detention or 3-10 days in-school suspension, and removal from extracurricular activities.